webqit/quantum-js/README.md

 </details>

-### Stateful Execution Mode; Whole Programs
+### Stateful Execution Mode (Whole Programs)

+Think "Strict Mode", but for reactivity!

-Given the same underlying infrastructure, any piece of code can be made to run in stateful mode.
+Here, given the same underlying infrastructure, any piece of code can be made to run in stateful mode.
 Stateful JS exposes two APIs that let us have that:

 ```js
 // Stateful regular JS